fwisard/Random-VMC/readme.md

 ## Configuration

-Set the directory where you want your presets to be generated ( *"%APPDATA%\Roaming\Microsoft Flight Simulator\Weather\Presets"* on my Steam version ) if *random-vfr* doesn't automatically detect yours.
+Set the directory where you want your presets to be generated ( *"%APPDATA%\Roaming\Microsoft Flight Simulator\Weather\Presets"* on my Steam version ) if *Random-VMC* doesn't automatically detect yours.
 Advice: you usually don't want to give the path to the *Community* folder, presets go in their own separate place.

-*random-vfr* will remember the path you set once you have generated your first preset.
+*Random-VMC* will remember the path you set once you have generated your first preset.

 ## Usage